mattheson/tempo/DESIGN.md

 ## Architecture
 Since this application uses Tauri, Tempo consists of a WebView frontend and a Rust backend.
 Generally the backend should do most data processing/data-intensive stuff.
 The frontend should just show stuff.
 Pretty standard.

-Tempo uses a Cargo workspace with business logic split into various crates for better incremental compliation.
-Right now it's not clear to me how granular each crate should be.
+We use a Cargo workspace with business logic split into various crates for better incremental compliation.

-## Data Model
-Data in folders is mostly stored in Automerge documents, except for user-specific metadata.

-All state is synchronized through third party sync services.
-Users will have to separately create folders and set up these sync services, then they add the shared folder to Tempo.
-Tempo needs to be designed to work well with these services.
-Tempo could also work if two users were to save the shared folder on a flash drive and pass it between each other.
-Users could also work on their own copies of folders and merge them together with their file explorer's merge functionality.
-Lots of things might be possible.

 ## Data Directory
-Layout of the data directory:
-- `[data dir]`: name of data directory, could vary depending on OS
-  - `settings.json`: tauri kv store accessed only by frontend, stores frontend settings
-  - `tempo.sqlite`: Tempo's internal sqlite database
+Tempo's data directory only contains the `tempo.sqlite` database.

 ## State Management
 State management can be tricky with Tauri.
 You have to pass data between the frontend and backend using Tauri's command and event system.